 Spanish School

-Talking to Spanish people motivated me.
+It was talking to Spanish people that motivated me.
 Not reading Spanish classics.
-Now there are lots of different ways to learn a language.
+Nowdays there are lots of different ways to learn a language.

 Travel to Spain